Updated: Nov 21, 2022

 If your employer doesn’t like you as a person, doesn't have enough work for you, thinks you work too slow, they can fire you at any given time.

-Most employee handbooks include what at-will employment is, and also requires an employee to sign an acknowledgment of their at-will status.
+Most employee handbooks include what at-will employment is, and also require an employee to sign an acknowledgment of their at-will status.

 However, an employee working on an at-will basis may have a valid claim ONLY if he/she was terminated for reasons that are against the law under state and federal law.